Kong/docs.konghq.com/app/_hub/kong-inc/request-callout/overview/_index.md

 nav_title: Overview
 ---

-Insert arbitrary API calls before the request to the upstream service.
-This plugin comprises Callout objects, where each one specifies the API callout declaratively, with customizations to query params, headers, and body components of the request.
-API callout responses are stored in the Kong shared context under a `kong.ctx.shared.callouts.<name>`.
+Using the Request Callout plugin, you can insert arbitrary API calls before proxying the request to the upstream service.

+This plugin comprises of Callout objects, where each object specifies the API callout declaratively, with customizations to query params, headers, and body components of the request.

+API callout responses are stored in the {{site.base_gateway}} shared context under a `kong.ctx.shared.callouts.<name>`.
 Responses can be cached with a TTL.

 {:.note}